HendraPB/Node-simple-REST/README.md

 # Node-simple-REST
-My Playground for learning Node.js Backend Programming Language by making a simple REST API using MongoDB.
+My Playground for learning Node.js Backend Programming Language on Express Framework by making a simple REST API using MongoDB.

 ## Project description
 Make tree of users that each user can have one leader and many members